McDade Trail Bike Ride - Northern

 Tubing on the Delaware River - Westfall to River Beach

-Tubing on the crystal-clear Delaware River is the place to be on hot summer days.
+Tubing on the crystal-clear Delaware River is the place to be on those hot summer

-generally last 1.5 to 2 hours, depending on river conditions.
+generally last between 3 and 4 hours, depending on river conditions.
+You will end your float at the

-You will float between Westfall and River Beach down 3 miles of the Delaware Water Gap National Recreation
+You will float between Pond Eddy and Knight's Edge down 4 miles of the Upper Delaware Scenic &

-Note: Some or all part(s) of your body will be physically in water for the duration (two to three hours) of
+experience a variety of river conditions.
+Note: Some or all parts of your body will be physically in water for

 - Limit 40 People